-- 48. Provisions granting tax exemptions for government-to-government aid projects are often included in agreements that are not public and that may be negotiated without the involvement of the tax authorities.
-Sometimes, a tax administration does not even have access to the wording of these provisions even though it is responsible for their application. - 49.
+48. Provisions granting tax exemptions for government-to-government aid projects are often included in agreements that are not public and that may be negotiated without the involvement of the tax authorities.
+Sometimes, a tax administration does not even have access to the wording of these provisions even though it is responsible for their application.

 The constitutional and legal principles applicable in a large number of countries, however, require the legislative adoption of, and full public access to, the rules concerning the exercise of a State's taxing powers while also ensuring the confidentiality of taxpayer-specific information.
 The transparency of the legal provisions granting tax exemptions is crucial.
-For this reason, Guideline 6 provides that, subject to any applicable legal requirements concerning the confidentiality of taxpayer-specific information, recipient countries and donors are encouraged to make publicly available the parts of any agreement, letter, memorandum of understanding or other document that relate to the tax treatment of transactions related to government-to-government aid projects.
-For example, the United States has long followed the practice of publishing the treaties and agreements through which it secures tax exemptions for the government-to-government aid that it provides, which facilitates the identification of potential risks of tax avoidance.
-A similar approach should indeally be followed by recipient countries and donors. - 50.
-Publication of a recipient country's laws on its web site may contribute to making legal provisions granting tax exemptions to government-to-government aid projects publicly available.
-While the registration and publication of a country's treaties envisaged by Article 102 of the United Nations Charter could contribute to the public disclosure of the tax exemptions that are included in treaties, it should be noted that the Regulations adopted to give effect to Article 10215 give the United Nations Secretariat the option not to publish in extenso treaties or international agreements belonging to certain categories, including those dealing with "[a]ssistance and cooperation agreements of limited scope concerning financial, commercial, administrative or technical matters".
-16
+For this reason, Guideline 6 provides that, subject to any applicable legal requirements concerning the confidentiality of taxpayer-specific information, recipient countries and donors are encouraged to make publicly available the parts of any agreement, letter, memorandum of understanding or other document that govern the tax treatment of transactions related to government-to-government aid projects.
+14 For example, the United States has long followed the practice of publishing the treaties and agreements through which it secures tax exemptions for the government-to-government aid that it provides, which facilitates the identification of potential risks of tax avoidance.
+15 A similar approach should ideally be followed by recipient countries and donors.
+It should be noted, however, that Guideline 6 deals only with the provisions that govern the tax treatment of transactions related to government-to-government aid projects.
+It therefore does not address the issue of whether the parts of any assistance agreement, letter, memorandum of understanding or other document that are not related to such tax treatment should be made publicly available, except to the extent that such parts would determine the scope of tax-related provisions.
+16 Also, as is the case for all the Guidelines, Guideline 6 does not impose any binding commitment on recipient countries and donors.